CityScope/CS_Mobility_Service/README.md

 # CS_Mobility_Service
-A web service providing smobility simulations for CityScope projects.
+A web service providing mobility simulations for CityScope projects.

 ## python
 Contains scripts for preparing the required data and calibrating prediction models to be used in the simulation